mareckii/ansible-collection-truenas-scale/docs/custom_app_module.rst

 It is not included in ``ansible-core``.
 To check whether it is installed, run ``ansible-galaxy collection list``.

-To install it, use: :code:`ansible-galaxy collection install mareckii.truenas_scale`.
+To install it, use: :code:`ansible\-galaxy collection install mareckii.truenas\_scale`.

 To use it in a playbook, specify: ``mareckii.truenas_scale.custom_app``.